Chart Color Schemes

 Educational outcomes in Evanston Gardens fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.2%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.6%).
-Trade and technical skills are prevalent, with 43.6% of residents aged 15 and above holding vocational credentials - advanced diplomas (10.2%) and certificates (33.4%).
+The area's university qualification rate is 14.2%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common, at 10.9%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.6%).
+Vocational credentials are prominent, with 43.6% of residents aged 15+ holding them, including advanced diplomas (10.2%) and certificates (33.4%).
+Educational participation is high, with 31.2% currently enrolled in formal education, including 12.3% in primary, 7.6% in secondary, and 3.8% in tertiary education.

 Educational participation is notably high, with 31.2% of residents currently enrolled in formal education.
 This includes 12.3% in primary education, 7.6% in secondary education, and 3.8% pursuing tertiary education.